cfpb/clouseau/README.md

 ## Getting involved

-If you're nterested in using Clouseau to scan your source code and commit messages for undesirable content, please get involved.
+If you're interested in using Clouseau to scan your source code and commit messages for undesirable content, please get involved.

 We welcome feature requests, bug reports, and code / documentation improvements.